S3IFK/Lead-Score_Logistic-Regression-Project/README.md

 # Lead-Score_Logistic-Regression-Project
 This is M/L project that me and my colleague worked on.
-We require more guidance to make this project work more comprehensive, crisp &amp; visually informative.
+This project includes data of an Ed-Tech Company which wants insights related to leads conversion from various sources.
+Applying the best of we learned, providing the better approach, created a Logistic Regression Model as per the problem statement.
+We provided the better solution and clear, crisp conclusion as per dataset,data dictionary.